AnjaneyaTripathi/dump/notes/architecture/README.md

 - Dynamic groups allow the above resource principals to be grouped as principal actors.
 - Memberships are dyanmic rather than static and are added by matching rules because they are created and destroyed in the comartment.
 - `allow dynamic-group InstanceA to manage objects in tenancy where any {target.bucket.name = 'logs', target.region.name = 'regionA'}`

+---

+## Networking - Virtual Cloud Network

+### Introduction

+- Virtual representation of a physical newtork.
+- It resides in a single region.
+- Consists of subnets, routers (gateways), firewalls, route tables etc.
+- Internet gateway grants access to internet to access public subnet nad vice versa.
+- Internet cannot access private subnet.
+- Private subnet can access internet via NAT gateway.
+- Service gateway allows private subnet to access other Oracle resources.

+### CIDR Notation

+- Classless Inter Domain Routing
+- `A.B.C.D/x`
+- Each letter is a single byte (8 bits)
+- `A.B.C.D` is the network address
+- `/x` is the network prefix or mask

+### RFC - 1918

+- Standard used to assign IPv4 addresses in the VCN.
+- Some IP addresses are reserved for the private subnet and aren't accessible via the public internet directly (only via firewalls, bastion servers etc.).
+- They are assigned to internal hosts inside the private network.
+- First two and last IP address (broadcast) in CIDR notation are reserved.

+### Introduction to Subnets

+- VCN spans all the ADs within a region.
+- Subnets can be AD specific or span a region as well (recommended).
+- Subnets cannot overlap, they are contiguous.
+- VNIC (Virtual Network Interface Card) decides how instances connect with endpoints inside and outside the VCN.
+- Types of subnets:
+    - Private subnets will have only private IPs
+    - Public subnets can have private and public IPs

+### Security Lists

+- Refers to firewall rules associated with a subnet and is applied to the instances that are launched from within the subnet.
+- Allows us to define stateful or stateless rules.
+- It is applied at the VNIC level.
+- Consists of rules that specifies the traffic allowed in and out of the subnet.
+- Associated with the subnet during or after creation.
+- Pinging can be enabled.
+- **Stateful**: ingress or egress is defined, the other is left alone.
+- **Stateless**: in and out has to be defined.

+### Network Security Groups

+- Provides a virtual firewall for a set of cloud of resources.
+- They apply ontly to a set of VNICs of our choice in a single VCN.
+- NSG is recommended because it let's us separate the VCNs architecture from an applications security requirements.
+- NSGs allow you to describe another NSG as a source or destination, while SLs expect CIDR blocks.

+### Bastion

+- Bastion serves as a jump box from public to private subnet.
+- OCI Bastion service provides ephemeral access to the target resources in a secure and time bound manner.
+- It is tracked and audited by Event and Audit service.
+- Allows access to specified IPv4 addresses.
+- Free, integrated with IAM.
+- Anything that works with SSH, can work with OCI Bastion.

+### Internet Gateway

+- Optional virtual router that connects the VCN to the internet.
+- Supports connections initiated form within the VCN and from the internet.
+- Needs to have a public IP.
+- Requires the subnet to have a route table specifying the gateway as the target.

+### NAT Gateway

+- Network Address Translation Gateway
+- Instances in a private subnet don't have a public IP address.
+- This allows the whole private network to have a public IP address for OUTBOUND traffic, inbound traffic isn't allowed.
+- Each NAT gateway can accommodate upto 20,000 connections.

+### Service Gateway

+- Provides a secure path to the ONS (Oracle Network Service) without leaving the OCI.
+- These services have a public IP address.
+- We don't need to be on OCI to access the services.
+- We can access it via the internet.
+- ONS hosts object storage, ADW etc.

+### Local Peering Gateway